Naiad, a Gemini-powered Data Storytelling Assistant for Slides

 Project Details

-Company: Google (Industry Sponsor) | Team: 1 UX Researcher + 1 UX Designers + 1 UX Designer/Researcher, Industry Advisor, Academic Advisor
+Company: Google (Industry Sponsor) | Team: 1 UX Researcher + 1 UX Designer + 1 UX Designer/Researcher, Industry Advisor, Academic Advisor

-Role: UX Design Lead, Developer and Researcher | Timeline: Aug 2025 - Present
+Role: UX Design Lead, Developer and Researcher | Timeline: Aug 2025 - May 2025

 Tools: Figma, Qualtrics, Google AI Studio, Apps Script, Google Slides